-The sale of substantial amounts of shares of our common stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our common stock.
+The sale of substantial amounts of shares of our common stock in the public market, or the perception that such sales could occur, including pursuant to this prospectus, could harm the prevailing market price of shares of our common stock.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.